MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/installing-on-subsequent-computers.md

 | ![component icon](media/installed-component.png "Component icon") Run all from My computer | Will install the feature and all of its sub–features.                                                                    |
 | ![component icon](media/not-installed-component.png "Component icon") Not available            | Will not install the selected feature or sub–features.                                                                   |

 If you’ve installed a feature in a previous release, use the Select Features window to install that component.
-See Dynamics GP features on page 47 for a list of Dynamics GP features.
+See [Dynamics GP features](/dynamics-gp/installation/installing-additional-components#dynamics-gp-features) for a list of Dynamics GP features.

 7. Specify the folder where the Dynamics GP files should be installed.
 To select a different folder, click Browse.